Mel-M15/PageReplacement/README.md

 # Instructions for Execution
 1. Run this program in C++.
 2. There is no user input to be entered to run the program.
+3. Run the program and verify that LRU, Optimal, and FIFO algorithms calculate the total number of page faults that occur.
+For each of the three algorithms, the program will output the number of page faults that occur during each step of the simulation.